 - Was the spill so obvious that other shoppers were able to spot it and step safely around it?

 Premises liability law is predicated on fairness.
 A business must have reasonable notice and an opportunity to cure a condition that a customer created.
 If the business squanders that opportunity, it can be held liable.
-As your attorney, we investigate all the facts and present them in the best light to advance your case.
+Our lawyers investigate all the facts and present them in the best light to advance your case.

 Gathering evidence as quickly as possible after an incident can be critical to proving a premises liability case.
-Often, the dangerous condition is easily fixable, and establishing how long certain hazards were present may be difficult.
+Read our page which explains what you shoud do after an accident.
+Often, the dangerous property condition is easily fixable and establishing how long certain hazards were present may be difficult.
 Also increasing the potential complexity of premises liability cases, every individual has a responsibility to be mindful of their surroundings and to keep him or herself safe.
 Thus, property owners will often assert that the injury victim caused his or her own accident, making dangerous premises claims some of the toughest personal injury cases to prove.
 Our attorneys are fully committed to investigating the circumstances surrounding an accident in order to uncover all available evidence, always working to build your strongest claim.

-At Harris, Wyatt & Amala, LLC, we feel that premises liability cases are some of the most important to society because the threat of a lawsuit can motivate individuals and businesses to properly maintain their property, thus making our communities safer for all.
-If you or a loved one was injured due to a dangerous property condition, please contact our offices online or call us at 971-599-6723 for a free initial consultation.
+We feel that premises liability cases are some of the most important to society because the threat of a lawsuit can motivate individuals and businesses to properly maintain their property, thus making our communities safer for all.
+If you or a loved one was injured due to a dangerous property condition, please contact us online or call us at 866-364-4872 for a free initial consultation.